twilio/twilio-video.js/COMMON_ISSUES.md

 Safari
 ------

-### Safari 12.1 Participants cannot publish Track(s) of the same kind as the unpublished Track(s)
+### After unpublishing a Track, Safari 12.1 Participants cannot publish Track(s) of the same kind

-Because of this Safari 12.1 (currently in Beta) [bug](https://bugs.webkit.org/show_bug.cgi?id=195489), once a Participant unpublishes a MediaTrack of any kind (audio or video), it will not be able to publish another MediaTrack of the same kind.
+Because of this Safari 12.1 [bug](https://bugs.webkit.org/show_bug.cgi?id=195489),
+once a Participant unpublishes a MediaTrack of any kind (audio or video), it will not be able to publish another MediaTrack of the same kind.
 DataTracks are not affected.
-We have escalated this bug to the Safari Team and keeping track of related developments.
+We have escalated this bug to the Safari Team and are keeping track of related developments.

 ### Network Quality API not working